 - Refrain from using copyrighted materials without explicit permission from the author or creator.

 - Even though social media is, to a great extent, casual, any online site that includes the Shenandoah University name and/or its signature represents this institution of higher education to the entire world.
 Use spell check.
 (Write text in a Word doc if necessary, run spell check, and then cut and paste the text into the social media site.)
-Read, understand and use the Shenandoah University Graphic & Editorial Guidelines.
+Read, understand and use the Shenandoah University Graphic & Editorial Guide.

 - It is acceptable to refer to university programs and building names in colloquial terms in casual posts or when referencing a program previously cited in the same post.